 It is in the middle of the night and the sun still shining north of the Arctic Circle in Northern Norway.
 Here the summer days lasts for weeks and months.

-This natural phenomenon has an influence of all people, the locals as well as the visitors.
+This natural phenomenon influences all people, the locals as well as the visitors.
 They get more energetic, happy and light-hearted.
 Come and enjoy the sun, the colours, cultural traditions and events, which combined people in an amazing atmosphere.

 The further north you travel, the longer the Midnight Sun is visible.
-During the summer months, you can experience up to 24 hours of sunlight above the Arctic Circle, giving you more time to enjoy the sights and make new discoveries.
+During the summer months, you can experience up to 24 hours of sunlight above the Arctic Circle, giving you more time to enjoy the sights and make discoveries.

 Northern Norway covers a third of Norway and offers a myriad of landscapes and coastal vistas.
 Far up inside the Arctic Circle, in Longyearbyen on Svalbard, midnight can be like noon on a midsummer day, while at North Cape the light is suggestive of early evening, with warm, golden tones.

 Further south, though, where the sun peeks between the mountain tops and is only just above the horizon at midnight more reddish tones appear that one often sees on postcards.

 |Longyearbyen||20 April - 22 August|

 |Bodø||4 June - 8 July|